ameer2428/PowerBi--Projects/README.md

 7. Company growth trend
 8. Employee Filter (by starting letter)

-# Hospital Analysis with Power Bi
+# Hospital Reports with Power Bi
 The dataset is of Hospital which contains,Patient_Id, admit_date, discharge_date, Doctor, Billing Amount, Bed_occupancy, Follow up date and Health_insurance.
 The following are keen to visualiuzed here.
 1. Patient info according to patient_ID.